Overview

 By accepting a review invitation, reviewers agree to:

-Consequences: Failure to adhere to review ethics may result in removal from the reviewer database or other appropriate actions.
+Consequences: Failure to adhere to these standards may result in removal from the reviewer database or other appropriate actions.

-These standards are applied consistently across all journals to safeguard the credibility and reliability of the scholarly record.
+These standards help ensure the reliability, transparency, and credibility of the scholarly record.